 “What started out as a simple name change became a character,”https://time.com/4175275/david-bowie/

 But in reality, it is hard to change our identity.
 Why?
 Why is it so hard to let go?

 #1: You Are Not Who You Think You Are

-I had a reading done from an intuitive coach back in 2015, and at the end of the reading he mentioned, “you are not who you think you are.”
+A close advisor to my company mentioned on the phone to me in 2015, “you are not who you think you are.”
 I hung up the phone and started to cry.
 Who am I?
-I had a huge wave of emotion as I thought I knew who I was and it was an empty feeling to not know who I am.
+I had a huge wave of emotion as I thought I knew who I was and it was an empty feeling, at the time, to not know who I am.
 But that’s exactly it.
 I was holding onto an identity of who I thought I was for the safety and security in it.
 My story/identity was known to my peers and accepted.
 But this attachment to the identity that I had built and society had accepted, in actuality was limiting.

-When I detached from the box that my self created “identity” held me in – I felt and was free.
+When I detached from the box that my self created “identity” held me in – I was free.